tannerduve/mock_a_mockingbird/README.md

 # To Mock a Mockingbird in Lean
 This project is a formalization of Parts III and IV of Raymond Smullyan's "To Mock a Mockingbird" into dependent type theory via the Lean proof assistant.
-This book uses a series of fun puzzles about talking birds in an enchanted forest to introduce the reader to the field of combinatory logic, a subject central to the foundations of programming languages and mathematics.
+This book presents a series of fun puzzles about talking birds in an enchanted forest to introduce the reader to the field of combinatory logic, a subject central to the foundations of programming languages and mathematics.
 ## Overview
 This repository contains the formalization of the book content with the puzzles formalized as lemmas to be proven in Lean.
 Solution files are also included for reference